 Everyone has a HISTORY

 During the long process of setting up the shelter, the management and volunteer staff of The Way Out have offered direct support services to women who are victims or are at risk of sexual exploitation.
 Since April 2016, we have performed hosting, assessment and orientation activities.
-This was done through a telephone help line and individual support, as well as accompanying women to the various social services of the Montreal area.
+This was done through a 7 days a week telephone help line and individual support, as well as accompanying women to the various social services of the Montreal area.
 These activities were consolidated by the recognition of the Ministry of Justice through the funding of the "Alternative to Sex Work" program.
-It aims to accompany the victims of sexual exploitation that have decided to leave their abusive environment.
+The program aims to accompany the victims of sexual exploitation that have decided to leave their abusive environment.
 The participants in this program express the need to regularize their social situation and health and to find housing and employment in order to facilitate their social reintegration.
 Therefore, on August 1, 2017, The Way Out hired a social worker whose main responsibility is to support these women in their social reinsertion.

 Let's make history together and offer them The Way Out !